 Select the language mode as user specified in Autopilot profiles to ensure easy access into pre-provisioning mode.
-The pre-provisioning technician phase will install all device-targeted apps and any user-targeted, device-context apps that are targeted to the assigned user.
-If there's no assigned user, then it will only install the device-targeted apps.
-Other user-targeted policies will not apply until the user signs into the device.
+The pre-provisioning technician phase installs all device-targeted apps and any user-targeted, device-context apps that are targeted to the assigned user.
+If there's no assigned user, then it only installs the device-targeted apps.
+Other user-targeted policies aren't applied until the user signs into the device.
 To verify these behaviors, be sure to create appropriate apps and policies targeted to devices and users.

 Windows Autopilot for pre-provisioned deployment supports two distinct scenarios:

-- User-driven deployments with Azure AD join.
-The device is joined to an Azure AD tenant.
+- User-driven deployments with Microsoft Entra join.
+The device is joined to a Microsoft Entra tenant.

-- User-driven deployments with hybrid Azure AD join.
-The device is joined to an on-premises Active Directory domain, and separately registered with Azure AD.
+- User-driven deployments with Microsoft Entra hybrid join.
+The device is joined to an on-premises Active Directory domain, and separately registered with Microsoft Entra ID.

 Each of these scenarios consists of two parts, a technician flow and a user flow.
-At a high level, these parts are the same for Azure AD join and hybrid Azure AD join.
+At a high level, these parts are the same for Microsoft Entra join and Microsoft Entra hybrid join.
 The differences are primarily seen by the end user in the authentication steps.

-- From the first OOBE screen (which could be a language selection, locale selection screen, or the Azure AD sign-in page), don't select Next.
+From the first OOBE screen (which could be a language selection, locale selection screen, or the Microsoft Entra sign-in page), don't select Next.
 Instead, press the Windows key five times to view another options dialog.
 From that screen, choose the Windows Autopilot provisioning option and then select Continue.

 On the Windows Autopilot Configuration screen, it displays the following information about the device: